grafana/grafana/docs/sources/guides/getting_started.md

 {{< docs-imagebox img="/img/docs/v52/sidemenu-datasource.png" max-width="250px" class="docs-image--right docs-image--no-shadow">}}

-Before you create your first dashboard, you need to add your data source.
+Before you create your first real dashboard, you need to add your data source.

 First move your cursor to the cog on the side menu which will show you the configuration menu.
 If the side menu is not visible click the Grafana icon in the upper left corner.
 The first item on the configuration menu is data sources, click on that and you'll be taken to the data sources page where you can add and edit data sources.
 You can also simply click the cog.